 I keep seeing comic strips classifying programming languages.
-They’re intentionally offensive, because it’s impossible to say anything about a programming language without offending the language’s users.
+They’re unavoidably offensive, because it’s impossible to say anything about a programming language without offending the language’s users.
 Which makes sense, because you can’t help but get emotionally attached to the thing you’ve been using for years to weave your dreams.
 It’s also super fun to be hyper-critical about programming languages to the point of innacuracy.
 All programmers have been wronged by their language of choice or found themselves in the depths of debugging hell with a foreign language.
 How can you not resonate with criticism reflecting your pain?

 Throwing out all that prior consideration and thoughtfulness, here’s my experience with programming languages in no particular order.